ademin/yaTranslator/README.md

 ## 4. Usage

-So far, the yaTranslator object has been created and configured (see
+So far, the yaTranslator object has been created and configured.
-|yaTranslatorConfiguration|).
 Now it is time to add translation support.
 Let's configure the translation from English language to Russian one.
-The yaTranslator object has method add with three parameters:
+The yaTranslator object has method "add" with three parameters:

-	* key sequence to be used to initiate translation;
+> * key sequence to be used to initiate translation;
-	* language code to translate the text from
+> * language code to translate the text from
-	* language code to translate the text to
+> * language code to translate the text to

 (To find out the full list of supported languages and their codes refer to "https://tech.yandex.com/translate/doc/dg/concepts/api-overview-docpage/")